SmokinCaterpillar/pypet/doc/source/cookbook/parameter.rst

 They are the containers of choice for everything in the trajectory stored under *parameters*, *config*, and *derived_parameters*.

-Parameter containers fulfill further important jobs:
+Parameter containers follow these two principles:

  *  A key concept in numerical simulations is **exploration** of the parameter space.
 Therefore, the parameter containers not only keep a single value but can hold an *exploration array*